appscode/blog/content/post/kubedb-v2024.11.18/index.md

 ![Cassandra Summary Dashboard](cassandra-summary.png)

+Additionally, we have added configurable alerting support for KubeDB Cassandra.
+Users can configure Alertmanager to receive notifications when a metric of Cassandra exceeds a given threshold.

+To learn more, have a look here ( https://github.com/appscode/alerts/tree/master/charts )

 ## Druid

 ### TLS/SSL Support

 In this release, we are introducing **TLS support for Apache Druid**.
-By implementing TLS support, Druid enhances the security of client-to-server communication within the cluster environment.

-With TLS enabled, client applications can securely connect to the Druid cluster, ensuring that data transmitted between clients and servers remains encrypted and protected from unauthorized access or tampering.
-This encryption adds an extra layer of security, particularly important for sensitive data environments where confidentiality and integrity are paramount.

-In addition to securing client-to-server communication, **internal communication** among Druid nodes is also encrypted.
-Furthermore, **connections to external dependencies**, such as metadata storage and deep storage systems, are secured.

-To configure TLS/SSL in Druid, KubeDB utilizes `cert-manager` to issue certificates.
+To configure TLS/SSL in Druid, KubeDB utilizes cert-manager to issue certificates.
 Before proceeding with TLS configuration in Druid, ensure that cert-manager is installed in your cluster.
-You can follow the steps provided [here](https://cert-manager.io/docs/installation/kubectl/) to install cert-manager in your cluster.
+You can follow the steps provided [here](https://cert-manager.io/docs/installation/kubernetes/) to install cert-manager in your cluster.

-To issue a certificate, cert-manager employs the following Custom Resource (CR):
+To issue a certificate, cert-manager employs the [Issuer/ClusterIssuer](https://cert-manager.io/docs/concepts/issuer/) and [Certificate](https://cert-manager.io/docs/concepts/certificate/) Custom Resource (CR).

-**Issuer/ClusterIssuer**: Issuers and ClusterIssuers represent certificate authorities (CAs) capable of generating signed certificates by honoring certificate signing requests.
-All cert-manager certificates require a referenced issuer that is in a ready condition to attempt to fulfill the request.
-Further details can be found [here](https://cert-manager.io/docs/concepts/issuer/).

-**Certificate**: cert-manager introduces the concept of Certificates, which define the desired x509 certificate to be renewed and maintained up to date.
-More details on Certificates can be found [here](https://cert-manager.io/docs/usage/certificate/).

 Here is the TLS enabled Druid YAML: